rs/rest-layer/README.md

 ## Filtering

 To filter resources, you use the `filter` query-string parameter.
-The format of the parameter is inspired the [MongoDB query format](http://docs.mongodb.org/manual/tutorial/query-documents/).
+The format of the parameter is inspired by the [MongoDB query format](http://docs.mongodb.org/manual/tutorial/query-documents/).
 The `filter` parameter can be used with `GET` and `DELETE` methods on resource URLs.

 To use a resource field with the `filter` parameter, the field must be defined on the resource and the `Filterable` field property must be set to `true`.
 You may want to ensure the backend database has this field indexed when enabled.